-For induction of general anaesthesia before administration of other anaesthetic agents, Individual response to midazolam drip is variable, particularly when a narcotic premedicant is not used.
+For induction of general anesthesia before administration of other anesthetic agents, Individual response to midazolam drip is variable, particularly when a narcotic premedicant is not used.

 The dosage should be titrated according to the patient’s age and clinical status.
 Midazolam drip is administered over 20 to 30 seconds, allowing 2 minutes for effect.
 The recommended dose is 0.15 to 0.4 mg/kg IV.